There's a pronunciation model in this tab.

 One model set, three runtimes

-Python, Node, and the browser load the same ONNX assets and return the same outputs.
+Python, Node, and the browser run the same hand-written Zig engine and return the same outputs.

 Apache 2.0